 • You should see a table with 5 rows (one for each analyzed landing page), and columns corresponding to your JSON schema.

 Congratulations!
-You’ve built a workflow that periodically analyzes top landing pages from search results.
+You’ve built a more robust workflow that can handle common website interruptions and periodically analyze top landing pages from search results.